Félix Boisselier

 Félix Boisselier "the elder" (13 April 1776 – 12 January 1811) was a French historical painter.

 Boisselier was born at Damphal (Haute-Marne), and in early life was employed as draughtsman in a manufactory of decorative papers.
 At the time of the Revolution he was thrown into prison, and after regaining his liberty entered the studio of Regnault.
-In 1805, and again in 1806, he obtained the grand prize in painting, and towards the end of the latter year went to Rome, where he died in 1811.
-His 'Death of Adonis,' exhibited in 1812, is now in the Louvre.
+In 1805 he won the Prix de Rome with his Death of Demosthenes, but the customary stay in Rome was not offered as part of the award that year.
+He won the prize a second time in 1806, and later in the year went to Rome, where he died in 1811.
+His Death of Adonis, exhibited in 1812, is now in the Louvre.